New Year, New Game!

 Once the new game trailer is released with the challenge, we waste zero time getting to work.
 Part of our kickoff day includes first breaking down the game and answering any questions that we may have.
 This clarification further enhances our understanding of how points are scored and determines which strategies are legal, allowing us to start brainstorming our strategy to score the most points in a given match.

 After the questions are addressed, we transition into strategy.
-This portion of the event is led by the student leaders to encourage our students to work together and problem solve.
-First, we start by creating a list of what functions we want our robot to perform, down to the basics, hence how the first item on our list is always "move!"
-From brainstorming this list, we are able to prioritize what functions are the most important to include in our robot, so our original design ideas can be as precise and simple as possible, to avoid complications.
+This portion of the event is led by the student leaders to encourage our students to work together and problem-solve.
+First, we start by creating a list of what functions we want our robot to perform, down to the basics, hence how the first item on our list is always "move."
+From brainstorming this list, we are able to prioritize what functions are the most important to include in our robot, so our original design ideas can be as precise and simple as possible.

 From strategy brainstorming, we transition to robot architecture.
 This part of the kickoff is often the shortest on the day of, because we continue the discussion the following day during our designated architecture meeting.
-We begin this portion by giving every student the spotlight to briefly sketch a robot blueprint that they believe will house all the functions and also act most efficiently.
+We begin this portion by giving every student the spotlight to briefly sketch a robot blueprint that they believe will house all the functions with the most efficiency.
 By having students share ideas, we eventually come to a general conclusion about the bare skeleton of the robot.
 From that point forward, our team gets straight to work until our first competition!

 We cannot be more excited about the new game and stay tuned for what we create to tackle this year's challenge!